A teenager’s death on an untamed island has put the spotlight on its inhabitants

 In the days afterward, more than 30 dingoes on the island were “humanely destroyed,” a decision that prompted public outcry.

-A possible third fatality has put some in the community on edge.
-Not because of any change in the perceived risk – which they know well – but because they fear it could drive calls for another cull.
+A possible third fatality put some in the community on edge.
+Not because of any change in the perceived risk – which they know well – but because they feared it could drive calls for another cull.

+On Sunday, the state government announced that the dingoes “involved in the incident” would be removed and “humanely euthanised,” without specifying how many would be killed.

+Rangers had observed aggressive behavior from the pack this week and they posed an “unacceptable public safety risk,” the statement added.

 Visitors to K’gari are warned of the risks, but James says young foreign nationals like his daughter, who work on the island, need firmer guardrails.
 Piper had told her parents that dingoes looked “cute.”